 Organic material within the peat layers is dated as being nearly 10,000 years old at the bottom and around 4,500 years at the top.

 Meanwhile, erosion by the sea is relentless.
 The pictures are of the track leading to Withow from Cliff Road, off Hornsea Road, Skipsea.
-Taken on 5th August 2011, 30th April 2012, and 26th May 2013, they depict cliff recession over a period of 22 months.
+Taken on 5th August 2011, 30th April 2012, and 26th May 2013, they depict cliff recession over a period of twenty-two months.